alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 ### Module Output

-We have included a testing environment where you can see your live code displayed in the module.
-The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each cluster. *Note:* The module output only displays data for active clusters.
+We have included a testing environment where you can see your code displayed live in the module.
+The test module will be interactive, meaning you can hover to reveal the metadata per cluster. *Note:* The module output will only display active clusters.

 ---

 ## Bounty Selection Criteria

 We will select a recipient for this bounty based on the following criteria, in order of evaluation:

 1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
-2. The highest accuracy for data retrieved in real-time
+2. The highest accuracy for data retrieved
-3. The fastest speed for data retrieval
+3. The fastest speed for retrieval, updated within seconds to real-time

-4. If there is more than one developer to meet the above criteria, the first pull request will receive the bounty
+If there is more than one developer to meet the above criteria, the first pull request will receive the bounty.

 ---

-## Using Helius RPC for Integration
+## Integrating RPCs for Data Retrieval

-[Helius](https://www.helius.dev) is a powerful RPC service that enables quick and direct access to on-chain data on Solana.
-By integrating Helius RPC calls into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**
+[Helius](https://www.helius.dev) is an example of an RPC service that enables quick and direct access to on-chain data on Solana.
+By integrating RPCs into Dragon's data-modules, we can **replace slow web-scraping techniques** and **increase data accuracy.**

-**How to update the code**
+**How to update the code (with Helius)**
 - **Modify the stub functions:** In files like `src/modules/tokenInfo.js` and `src/api/server.js`, update the stub implementations to call the appropriate Helius RPC endpoints.
 - **Leverage the configured endpoints:** Use the `HELIUS_RPC_URL` from `src/config/config.js` to ensure that your RPC calls are directed to the correct endpoint with your API key.
 - **Improve performance:** Integrate batching of RPC calls if necessary to further improve response time.